AdaCore/learn/intro_to_ada.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Generic subprograms or packages cannot be used directly.
 Instead, they
 need to be instantiated.
-The instantiation is done by using the ``new``
+The instantiation is done by using the :ada:`new`
 keyword, as illustrated in the following example:

 .. code-block:: ada